How to Perform CHKDSK on Windows 10?

 CHKDSK Windows 10

 Here also, you’ve to access with administrator privilege.
-If your drive hasn’t any issue, it’ll recommend you “no need to scan the drive”.
+If your drive hasn’t any issues, it’ll recommend you “no need to scan the drive”.
 Otherwise, scan it.

 CHKDSK Windows 10

-Here’s the summary – you can perform CHKDSK on Windows 10 just as the same way as you did on Windows 7 or 8.
-But, administrator access is mandatory here.
+Here’s the summary – you can perform CHKDSK on Windows 10 just in the same way as you did on Windows 7 or 8.
+But administrator access is mandatory here.
 You can either use Command Prompt or use Windows Error Checking tool.